IWA’s Heritage

 Though operating separately over the 1947-1999 period, and prior to their merger and the creation of the International Water Association (IWA) in 2000, both organizations’ work complemented one another.
 When viewed historically, they both had significant impact on the evolution of regional and global strategies related to best practice, water policy, and continental-level regulation of all aspects of water, most notably in Europe, North America, and Japan.

-By almost any of these measures, the International Water Associations stands tall by comparison to all other international organizations operating in the water space, as presented in Section 2 of the document.
+By almost any of these measures, the International Water Associations stands tall by comparison to all other international organizations operating in the water space, as presented in Part 2 of the document.
 Active participation in all its events involves 10,000+ participants per year from approximately 120-130 countries.
 There is on-average one IWA Specialist Group conference each week somewhere in the world.
 At the same time, IWA’s 15 highly regarded journals provide a huge reservoir of knowledge regarding just about any aspect of water science, technology, and management.

 Read the Concise History here.